Willowlane Designs (local in Cwmbran)

 People also say that your cycle is shorter and lighter and you don’t have lots of nasty chemicals next to your skin.

 So the nitty gritty.
 For the liners I just put them in the wash with everything else like you would your pants and bras!

 For your time of the month… The most important thing is to only introduce cold water to them until they go in the wash at the end of your cycle.
-I rinse them as I’m going along and then place in a bucket of cold water in the bathroom.
+I place mine in cold water until it’s time to wash them all together, but you can also dry store them.
 When you’re ready to wash them in the washing machine I do a cold rinse cycle, ours is 20 minutes.
-Then I do a hot wash with washing powder.
-Do not use fabric conditioner and they will loose their absorbacy!
+Then I do a hot wash with our Fill laundry liquid.
+Do not use fabric conditioner and they will lose their absorbancy!
 I haven’t yet encountered any stains by doing it this way.

 If you’re out all day you can buy special two part bags to store them in, clean on one side and dirty on the other with zips.